boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 ## Prerequistes
 The merchant has completed the [setup](#1-setup.md) phase, and the customer and merchant have established a communication session.

 The customer has [obtained the merchant’s setup information](1-setup.md) out of band beforehand including the [merchant's public parameters](1-setup.md#Public-parameters).
+The customer must verify the merchant's public parameters are well-formed:
+* The merchant blind signing public key `merch_PS_pk` must consist of a valid Pointcheval Sanders public key of the expected length.
+* The range proof parameters `range_proof_params` must consist of a valid Pointcheval Sanders key of the expected length and signatures on the appropriate integer range.
+* The merchant EdDSA public key `merch_pk` must be a valid EdDSA key for the curve specified by `tezos-client` and the merchant address `merch_addr` must be a Tezos tz1 address correctly derived from `merch_pk`.

 ## Overview
 Channel establishment is a three round protocol.